Proposed: Evaluate Nutanix Community Edition and Harvester HCI for Development Infrastructure

 The Road Not Taken

-• Proxmox Only: While viable, it lacks the integrated HCI features and container management capabilities of both Nutanix and Harvester
+• Proxmox only: viable, but lacks the integrated HCI features and container management capabilities of both Nutanix and Harvester

-• Cloud-Only Approach: Would sacrifice local development environments and easy remote administration capabilities
+• Cloud-only: would sacrifice local development environments and easy remote administration

 The Infrequent Use Case